MarcelliMentore/rusty/README.md

 #### Creating an Agent

-Build your first uAgent using the following script:
+Build your first vitruvia using the following script:

 ```python3
 from vitruvia import Agent, Context